UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 gateway receives a sudden large influx of users, the Magnum cluster will intelligently determine how many nodes to add to the cluster to ensure all visitors have resources.
 When users log out, the node will be destroyed and removed from the cluster, ensuring that resources do not idle away SUs.
+While cluster auto-scaling on its own does not have fail-safes to ensure we do not go "over-budget" on our allocation, the increased SU usage efficiency in conjunction with our established SU monitoring method allows us to stretch our allocated SUs further and ultimately provide gateway access to more users.

 The total amount of time from login to JupyterLab interface for a user who has triggered the auto-scaler is about five minutes and does not require